paguzma/cjekel.github.io/_posts/2016-10-16-Maximum-Likelihood-Linear-Regression.md

 {% endhighlight %}
 </div>

-I've made a plot of the data points, the polynomial from maximizing the log-liklihood, and the least squares fit all on the same graph.
+I've made a plot of the data points, the polynomial from maximizing the log-likelihood, and the least squares fit all on the same graph.
 We can clearly see that maximizing the likelihood was equivalent to performing a least squares fit for this data set.
 This was intended to be a simple example, as I hope to transition a maximum likelihood estimation to non-linear regression in the future.
 Obviously this example doesn't highlight or explain why someone would prefer to use a maximum likelihood estimation, but hopefully in the future I can explain the difference on a sample where the MLE gives a different result than the least squares optimization.

 ![Image of the fitted polynomials and the data points.]({{ site.baseurl }}assets/2016-10-16/maxLikelihoodComp.png)